 Use of Third Parties

 University of the Arts London (UAL) is aware that a number of third parties (such as educational agents and visa advice services) offer services to students who may wish to apply to UAL.
 Please note that UAL will not be liable for any failure on the part of any such third party to pass on to UAL any tuition fees or other sums which you may pay to them, whether in relation to your application, enrolment or otherwise.
-None of these third parties, including UAL’s authorised agents, are authorised to accept money from you on UAL’s behalf.
-If you use the services of any such third party then this is at your own risk, and for your security we recommend that all payments are made directly to UAL.
+None of these third parties, including UAL’s authorised agents (in-country representatives), are authorised to accept money from you on UAL’s behalf.
+If you use the services of any such third party then this is at your own risk, and for your security we recommend all payments are made directly to UAL.

 If you experience difficulty with paying University fees, you should immediately contact the Student Advice Service.